min-zzy/Natural-Language-Processing/README.md

 - A feed-forward neural network with word embeddings and context window.
 - Experimentation with different context window sizes and feature engineering.

+## Assignment 2: Pretrained Language Models

+This assignment explores the use of BERT and GPT-2 pretrained language models for downstream tasks.

+### Tasks

+1. **Classification with BERT [CLS] Features**
+   - Implementing a classifier using [CLS] token features from BERT.
+   - Experimentation with frozen and fine-tuning BERT features.

+2. **Comparison of Pooling Techniques**
+   - Investigating the effectiveness of different pooling techniques like first-token, mean pooling, and max pooling.

+3. **Fine-tuning BERT**
+   - Fine-tuning the last two layers of BERT and comparing results with frozen features.

+4. **Extra Credit: GPT-2**
+   - Implementing GPT-2 as a feature extractor for classification tasks.